Ubaid-Parvaiz/The-complete-software-developer-roadmap/README.md

 What you do is look at the docs and pick up a course.Google the most important that a biggeners needs to learn.Read about those concepts on docs.Play with the concepts and then try to build something of your own.Don't just copy and paste.
 You will fall into a lot of problems but that's where the fun begins.

-As promised I'm going to give you the most popular book on html.It's up on the top you could clone or download this repository and get that.
+As promised I'm going to give you the most popular book on html/css for free.It's up on the top you could clone or download this repository and get that.
 Also if you liked this plan I gave you.Star this project and share it,and if you don't agree with what I said still star and share it :)